• In an internal email, Stellantis’ Chief Financial Officer warned employees that the “doghouse” policy is back.

 Despite earlier predictions of positive cash flow, Stellantis now expects to burn through $6-11 billion in cash in 2024.
 Nevertheless, the automaker’s Head of Investor Relations recently assured stakeholders that they’ll still have a “healthy amount of cash” by year-end.

 This recent financial strain is attributed to reduced profits and the expensive process of slashing North American inventories.
-To make matters worse, a potential strike at U.S. plants looms large, threatening to tighten the financial noose even further.
+To make matters worse, a potential strike at U.S. plants looms large, threatening to tighten the financial pressure even further.

 Legal Battles with UAW